- This post contains affiliate links. Read more here.

-Valentine’s Day is traditionally celebrated by romantic couples, but we say it’s time to claim the day for the true loves of our lives: our dogs.
+Valentine’s Day is traditionally celebrated by romantic couples, but we say it’s time to claim the day for our true loves: our dogs.
 With that in mind, we’ve rounded up nine doggy date ideas to help you celebrate the bond between you and your four-legged best friend.

 First of all, long walks on the beach are classic date fodder.
 If you don’t have a beach handy, why not a hike, or a simple stroll around the neighborhood?
 You can amp up the Valentine’s Day vibe with a cute pink leash.

 This February 14th, take your dog out for a night on the town at your favorite dog-friendly restaurant patio.
-If you live in a wintry climate, hit the local dog-friendly drive-through to get a value meal for yourself and a dog treat for your dog.
+If you live in a wintry climate, hit the local dog-friendly drive-through to get a value meal for yourself and a dog treat for your pup.
 You can even sneak her a french fry or two—we won’t tell.

 Treat your four-legged valentine to a sweet treat at your local dog bakery, or pack up some homemade snacks, and hit a coffee shop patio.
 You can sip a latte while your beloved gnaws a bully stick, and simply enjoy each other’s company.